 I firmly believe that the space is part of the healing process as well, so I have worked hard to curate a space that cultivates a sense of calm, healing, and nurturing.
 My hope is that you feel immediately welcome and relaxed as you enter the space and breathe a sigh of relief when you enter each time.

-I have over 24 years of experience and training as a master degreed Marriage and family therapy helping professional serving those exposed to trauma, including training in Eye Movement Desensitization and Reprocessing (EMDR), Trauma Focused Cognitive Behavioral Therapy, Yoga for Trauma, Art processes, Attachment theory, Trauma Therapy, Family Systems and Emotionally Focused Therapy.
+I have over 24 years of experience and training as a master degreed Licensed Marriage and Family Therapist serving those exposed to trauma, including training in Eye Movement Desensitization and Reprocessing (EMDR), Trauma Focused Cognitive Behavioral Therapy, Yoga for Trauma, Art processes, Attachment theory, Trauma Therapy, Family Systems and Emotionally Focused Therapy.
 Give me a call or email me, if you would like to move toward healing and living a life no longer chained to the trauma.